-Mr. Speaker, Sir, to empower our young graduates, we took the bold step of writing off over \$650 million in tertiary student debt for over 53,000 students and their families, increasing the disposable incomes of those thousands of families.

-Through the \$200 Back to School Initiative, we supported over 210,000 students and their families with nearly \$130 million in direct support.

-We maintained essential social programmes such as free education, free bus fares, subsidized dialysis, First Home Buyer Grant and free legal services.

-Mr. Speaker, Sir, we significantly scaled up investments in healthcare, agriculture and critical infrastructure, paving the way for long-term resilience and providing the enabling environment for income generating opportunities for our people.

-Mr. Speaker, Sir, we supported the private sector through an open, transparent and consistent policymaking environment that ensured tax certainty, streamlined approvals and record low interest rates.
+- 34. To empower our young graduates, we took the bold step of writing off over \$650 million in tertiary student debt for over 53,000 students, increasing the disposal incomes of thousands of families. - 35.
+Through the \$200 back-to-school initiative we supported over 210,000 students and their families with nearly \$130 million in direct support. - 36.
+We maintained essential social programs such as free education, free bus fares, subsidized dialysis, first-home buyer grants and free legal services. - 37.
+Mr. Speaker Sir, we significantly scaled up investments in healthcare, agriculture, and critical infrastructure, paving the way for long-term resilience and providing the enabling environment for income-generating opportunities for our people. - 38.
+Mr. Speaker Sir, we supported the private sector through an open, transparent and consistent policy making environment that ensured tax certainty, streamlined approvals and record low interest rates. - 39.
 Investor confidence rose and the pipeline of our major investment projects looks promising.
 As a result, we now have 177 active projects valued at \$5.8 billion, of which 16 have already commenced operations and 73 are under construction.
-These include landmark developments such as the Sofitel Vatu Talei Hotel in Nadi, a new submarine cable project by Google, and resort projects across Rakiraki, Naisoso and Labasa.
-In addition, we have a new 80-acre pilot project in Vanua Levu led by Fiji Water, and the upscaling of coffee production in the Ra Province through ONA Coffee.
+These include landmark developments like the Sofitel Vatu Talei Hotel in Nadi, a new submarine cable project by Google, and resort projects across Rakiraki, Naisoso, and Labasa.
+In addition, we have a new 80-acre pilot project in Vanua Levu led by Fiji Water and the upscaling of coffee production in Ra Province through ONA Coffee.

-Mr. Speaker, Sir, post pandemic, the tourism industry rebounded strongly, recording the highest in visitor arrivals and tourism earnings.
-Wholesale and retail activity boomed as income levels rose and consumers had more spending power.
-Subsequently, our economy recovered much faster than projected since 2022.

-Economic growth in the last two years have been strong.
-The economy grew by 7.5 percent in 2023 and by 4 percent in 2024.
-This has been underpinned by robust growth in visitor arrivals, strong household consumption supported by rising income and remittances, sustained Government expenditure, and improved business confidence.
+- 40. Mr. Speaker Sir, post pandemic the tourism industry rebounded strongly, reaching record highs in visitor arrivals and tourism earnings.
+Wholesale and retail activity boomed as income levels rose, and consumers had more spending power.
+Subsequently, our economy recovered much faster than projected since 2022. - 41.
+Economic growth in the last 2 years have been strong.
+The economy grew by 7.5 percent in 2023 and by 4.0 percent in 2024.
+This has been underpinned by robust growth in visitor arrivals, strong household consumption supported by rising income and remittances, sustained government expenditure, and improved business confidence. - 42.
 Foreign reserves now stand at \$3.7 billion, and liquidity in the banking system is high at \$2.1 billion.
-This reflects a resilient financial position which is supporting a low interest rate environment conducive for private sector investment and household spending.
-Our financial system remains strong and well capitalised with a notable decline in non-performing loans.

-Mr. Speaker, Sir, following a period of increase in prices underpinned by global price hikes and domestic supply challenges for certain items, inflation has stabilised.
-Inflation, which once threatened household budgets, dropped to 1.3 percent in 2024 and stood at 0.1 percent in May 2025, compared to 5.1 percent in 2023.
-With the policies that we will be unveiling in this Budget today, we expect cost of living to come down further.
+This reflects a resilient financial position which is supporting a low-Interest rate environment conducive for private sector investment and household spending.
+Our financial system remains strong and well-capitalised with notable decline in non-performing loans. - 43.
+Mr. Speaker Sir, following a period of increase in prices underpinned by global price hikes and domestic supply challenges for certain items, inflation has stabilized.
+Inflation, which once threatened household budgets, dropped to 1.3% in 2024 and stood at 0.1% in May 2025 compared to 5.1% in 2023.
+With the policies that will be unveiled in this budget today, we expect cost of living to come down further.